JakeJeong/AWCameraView/README.md

 * Drag a UIView into the interface and set its type to `JBCameraView`
 * Set its delegate to a class that implements `JBCameraViewDelegate`
+* Set the preferred camera position (will failover to the other one)
 * Call `takePicture` on `JBCameraView` the UIImage on your delegate

 ### Code